tz70s/compute/README.md

-# compute
+# Compute

-Streaming applications for demonstration.
+Collection of apps for demonstration.

+* streams: flink-based streaming apps.